 Worksheets: c, a, d, Dot-to-Dot, 1 1/2" tracing paper, Lowercase "c" Characters, Four Seasons (Fall & Winter), Journey to Bethlehem, Baby Jesus with the Animals, Mary Holding Baby Jesus, Shepherds Worship Jesus, Wise Men Worship Jesus

 CD-Rom: Charlie Church Mouse Preschool

 CD: Hide 'Em In Your Heart, Vol 1

-Activities: Christmas cards, crayons, colored paper, tactile letters and numbers, stuffed animal or ball, Christmas ideas (see below), toy phones, season activities (see below), stapler, cloves, glue, applesauce, cinnamon
+Activities: Greeting card, crayons, colored paper, tactile letters and numbers, stuffed animal or ball, toy phones, season activities (see below), stapler, cloves, glue, applesauce, cinnamon

 Character Trait: Love

 Definition: Taking care of others, kindness, patience, and forgiveness

 Objective: God loves us so much that He sent Jesus to the world as a baby.

 Scripture: Luke 2